 BCSymbolMaps nor the

 .dSYM files are automatically added to your app’s archive, so additional manual steps are required to add them.
 We automated part of this process with a build script.
-If you want to learn more about this, you can check out step 2 of our XCFramework integration guide.
+If you want to learn more about this, you can check out our XCFramework integration guide.

 CocoaPods did not support XCFrameworks when Xcode 11 came out, so we sponsored CocoaPods to add this support.
 It came in version 1.9.0, and as of PSPDFKit 9.4 for iOS, we offer XCFrameworks by default when integrating via CocoaPods.